Dip.Couns, MBACP, BSc (Hons), MSc

 Previously, working in adult education, I taught and mentored trainee and qualified teachers, gaining knowledge of work-related issues such as stress, performance anxiety and burnout.
 The insight and skills I attained have proven to be invaluable in my counselling and coaching.

 More recently, I practised at Waterloo Community Counselling which provides multi-ethnic counselling as part of its service.
-This experience strengthened my knowledge and understanding of inter-cultural therapy.
+This experience strengthened my knowledge and understanding of inter-cultural therapy, encompassing issues related to race, identity, and non-Western relationship dynamics.
+This is very important for me for while I qualified in the UK, my approach to personal development and growth, embraces an understanding of non Western-world cultures and ways of thriving.
 I am a member of BAATN (The Black, African and Asian Therapy Network).